-Réhahn, a French photographer, showcases some beautiful portraits of stolen smiles in his new series.
+Réhahn, a French photographer, showcases some beautiful portraits in his series, Hidden Smiles.
 Revealing the intense joy of the Vietnamese people despite age or poverty, Réhahn’s photographs, taken across the south-east Asian country, prove that Vietnam is aptly known as the happiest country in the world.

-Photographer Réhahn, born in Normandy, has been traveling across Vietnam, beautifully capturing the locals with his camera.
+Born in Normandy, Réhahn has been traveling across Vietnam, beautifully capturing the locals with his camera.
 The joyfully raw and natural images perfectly depict the beautiful people in this beautiful land.

 The Vietnamese have been ranked among the happiest people in the world.
 Réhahn testifies to this, and, after spending three years in Hoi An, claims that he has managed to find the meaning of the word ‘happiness’ in this country.
 He highlights how the smile is translated through every inch of the face, even when the mouth is covered.

 Réhahn has spent seven years traveling around Vietnam on his motorbike, and along the way his adventures have lead to important meetings that have become the main theme of his photographic projects.
 Only once friendship has been established does Réhahn take out his camera to capture the moment.
 The stunning images look past old age or poverty’s burden to reveal energy and life behind the eyes of the individuals, through their concealed smiles.

 The woman with the blue hand is from Red Dao, in the Sapa area, her hand is blue from working with indigo, a plant they grow and make into the blue dye for cloth.